jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 ---
 heading: "Chapter 9"
-title: "The Origin and the Course of the Planets and Comets"
+title: "The Big Bang and the Origin of Planets"
 weight: 20
 image: "/covers/world.jpg"
 description: "The parts of the matter are very diverse"